Hung Up: Critical reception

 "Hung Up" received critical acclaim.
-Keith Caulfield from Billboard, while reviewing Confessions on a Dance Floor, called the song "a fluffier cut".
-Chris Tucker from Billboard explained that "Madonna returns with a song that will restore faith among her minions, fans of pop music and radio programmers".
+Keith Caulfield from Billboard, while reviewing Confessions on a Dance Floor, called the song "a fluffier cut", while Chris Tucker from the same magazine explained that "Madonna returns with a song that will restore faith among her minions, fans of pop music and radio programmers", in a separate review for the single.
 Jon Pareles of The New York Times said that Madonna kept her pop touch in "Hung Up" and called it a love song which is both happy as well as sad.
 Alan Light from Rolling Stone called the song candy coated.
 David Browne from Entertainment Weekly was impressed by the song and said "'Hung Up' shows how effortlessly she [Madonna] can tap into her petulant inner teen".
+Also impressed, Caryn Ganz of Spin classified it as a "killer single".
+Peter Robinson from The Observer commented that "Hung Up" is Madonna's "most wonderfully commercial single since the mid Eighties".
+Alexis Petridis from The Guardian called the track a "joyous...single that could theoretically have been more camp, but only with the addition of Liza Minnelli on backing vocals and lyrics about Larry Grayson's friend Everard."

+On Pitchfork, Stephen M. Deusner named the track an "impressive and enjoyable single, strong enough to have everyone trying to figure out if it's her best since 'Ray of Light' or since 'Like a Prayer'", and complimented how the ABBA sample was used in such a way that it resembles a "brilliant mash-up rather than a lazy sample".
+Het Nieuwsblad's Mark Coppens considered "Hung Up" a good choice for first single as it was "irresistible", observing "Madonna has done a good job" at sampling ABBA; he concluded saying that "the song swings from beginning to the end".
 Sal Cinquemani of Slant Magazine compared the song to the remix of Gwen Stefani's 2004 single "What You Waiting For?".
 Ed Gonzalez from the same magazine called the song the "biggest hit" of her career.
 Margaret Moser from The Austin Chronicle said that the song strobes and pulses along with another album track "Forbidden Love".
-Peter Robinson from The Observer commented that "Hung Up" is Madonna's "most wonderfully commercial single since the mid Eighties".
-Alexis Petridis from The Guardian called the track a "joyous...single that could theoretically have been more camp, but only with the addition of Liza Minnelli on backing vocals and lyrics about Larry Grayson's friend Everard."
+David Byrne from RTÉ said "it opens the album like no other track could".
+Dave White of The Advocate classified it as a "winner", noting the "giddy, gimmicky ABBA loop".